linagora-labs/asr_benchmark/benchmarks/linto_stt_fr_fastconformer/README.md

 ![plot](./plots/wer_table.png)

-The code to re create the results and the figure are availble in this folder.
+The code to re create the results and the figure are available in this folder.